kragen/derctuo/markdown/toolpath-optimization.md

 the structure of the problem, it may be straightforward to add more design variables over time.

-It's worth noting that finding the *true* optimum is often unnecessary and nearly always infeasible in practice.
+It’s worth noting that finding the *true* optimum is often unnecessary and nearly always infeasible in practice.
 The above algorithms generally give a *close approximation* of a *local optimum*, but are not guaranteed to be able to do even that.